PORT OF EDMONDS ENVIRONMENTAL POLICY

 A Port of Edmonds staff member has developed an innovative filter for purifying stormwater before it reaches Puget Sound.
 The filter is a perforated cartridge containing crushed oyster shells that can be easily placed in catch basins.
 The Port has been successful in reducing copper and zinc metals by utilizing oyster shells in the trench drains of our boatyard.
 With this new filter cartridge, we may now be able to expand the use of oyster shells in other operational areas of the Port.
 The filter cartridges have been fabricated by our maintenance team and are being pilot tested in various catch basins.
 To establish a baseline for zinc and copper levels, water samples were taken before the filter cartridges were installed in November of 2018.
 Monitoring events, where water samples are tested and recorded, will continue to take place throughout 2019.
 Be sure to check back for updates and results of this pilot project.

 The Port has initiated a pilot study to find alternative products for maintaining our many landscaped areas throughout the facilities.
 The purpose of this study is to evaluate the effectiveness of a range of herbicide products and determine whether one of these products can be successful substitutes for maintaining Port properties in the future.
 Some of the alternate products being tested include horticulture vinegar, Rodeo, Crossbow, and Avenger.
-Results and conclusions from this study will be compiled, reviewed and available here on our website by the end of year.
+Results and conclusions from this study will be compiled, reviewed and available here on our website in 2020.

 The Port of Edmonds has been awarded Leadership Clean Boatyard Certification as designated by Clean Boating Foundation.